 I stayed at Fulfill Hostel (about USD 23/night) which is a hip and trendy hostel offering both dorm and private rooms.
 It’s centrally located so it was easy for me to walk to all the city’s main points of interest.
 You can book a room at Fulfill Hostel on Booking.com or Agoda.

 Kamala is the area just north of Patong but it’s nothing like it in terms of atmosphere.
 It’s a quiet area, quieter than Kata or Karon but it does have a good number of restaurants, just not much in the way of nightlife.
 If you’d like a more relaxed stay in Phuket, then this is a good area to consider.
-Check out Booking.com, Agoda, or AirBnB for listings in Kamala.
+Check out Booking.com or Agoda for listings in Kamala.

 Bang Thao is where you’ll find the Laguna Complex which is a self-contained group of luxury resorts.
 The complex fronts a long stretch of beach and is home to multiple lagoons and a golf course.
 If you’re traveling with family and don’t care to explore the rest of the island, then this may be a good place to consider.
-Check out Booking.com, Agoda, or AirBnB for listings in Bang Thao.
+Check out Booking.com or Agoda for listings in Bang Thao.
 You’ll find plenty of hotels and resorts outside the complex as well.

 Surin is the area between Kamala and Bang Thao.
 It’s home to one of the best and most exclusive stretches of beach on the island.
 If you want a quieter and more luxurious stay in Phuket, then this is probably where you’ll want to be.
-Check out Booking.com, Agoda, or AirBnB for listings in Surin.
+Check out Booking.com or Agoda for listings in Surin.

 RAWAI / NAI HARN

 Rawai and Nai Harn Beach are at the southern tip of the island.
 We didn’t explore this area but from what I understand, it’s a favorite spot among locals.
 Rawai is described as being similar to Patong but quieter, and is the jumping off point for island trips by traditional Thai longtail boat.
-However, Rawai Beach is unsuitable for swimming so if you’d like to stay in this area, then it may be best to choose a hotel near Nai Harn Beach (Booking.com / AirBnB).
+However, Rawai Beach is unsuitable for swimming so if you’d like to stay in this area, then it may be best to choose a hotel near Nai Harn Beach.
 It’s said to be one of the nicest on the island.
-You can check Booking.com, Agoda, or AirBnB for listings in Rawai / Nai Harn Beach.
+You can check Booking.com or Agoda for listings in Rawai / Nai Harn Beach.

 THINGS TO DO